Unity-Technologies/Unity.Mathematics/src/Documentation~/compatibility.md

 >[!IMPORTANT]
 >For performance reasons, if your project uses the Mono compiler, you should continue to use the mathematical operations in `Mathf`, rather than Unity Mathematics.

-You can use both `Mathf` and Unity Mathematics methods in your project, but it might impact on the performance of your project because the conversions between the `UnityEngine` and `Unity.Mathematics` types such as `Vector3` to `float3` and vice-versa are performance-intensive.
+You can use both `Mathf` and Unity Mathematics methods in your project, but it might impact on the performance of your application because the conversions between the `UnityEngine` and `Unity.Mathematics` types such as `Vector3` to `float3` and vice-versa are performance-intensive.

 ## Porting `UnityEngine` code to `Unity.Mathematics`